darkocejkov/knowledge/personalLearning/languages/JavaScript + TypeScript.md

 ### Type Alias

-a way to globalize the definition of a type
+a way to globalize the definition of a type:
 ```tsx
 type Point = {
 	x: number;